sakaars/Weather-Application/README.md

 3. Make your changes and commit them to your branch.
 4. Push your changes to your forked repository.
 5. Submit a pull request explaining your changes and their purpose.

-## License

-The Humari Dukaan project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.